WRF Physics¶

 <=3km |

-a cumulus scheme is likely unnecessary (although it may help when convection exists just prior to the simulation start time) |
+a cumulus scheme is likely unnecessary, though it may help if convection exists just prior to the simulation start time |

 >=3km to <=10km |

-This is a “gray zone” where cumulus parameterization may or may not be necessary; avoid domains this size, but if it is unavoidable, it is best to use either the Multi-scale Kain Fritsch or Grell-Freitas scheme, which take these scales into account |
+This is a “gray zone” where cumulus parameterization may or may not be necessary; try to avoid domains this size; if unavoidable, use the Multi-scale Kain Fritsch or Grell-Freitas scheme, which account for these scales. |

 See also